Working with Coppice School to create SmartRubric Goals

 Karl explained that, for example, “a young person may have made very little progress academically, but may now tolerate working with a peer for longer than 10 minutes.”
 These kinds of steps can be enormous in terms of that pupil’s progress, but there’s no one system that lets schools track EHCP targets like this alongside academic progress — after all, student engagement with EHCP targets like independence or confidence are deeply connected to how the student achieves against academic objectives.

-(photo courtesy of Coppice School)
+Herbert the Reading Dog (photo courtesy of Coppice School) |

 I spent the day with Karl and various members of staff, talking through their requirements, their frustrations and their hopes for their students, but it soon became apparent — SmartRubric alone wasn’t going to meet their needs by itself.